 Throughout the duration of the treatment, patients remain awake and alert.
 They are cared for and monitored by a certified TMS Therapist.
 Each treatment is approximately 20 minutes long, and the total number of treatments varies by individual.
 The average course of TMS treatments is roughly 5 times per week for 5 to 6 weeks.

 Over 1 million people have chosen to use TMS to relieve their symptoms.
 TMS is a safe, effective, and non-invasive alternative to medication for treating MDD and OCD.
 The FDA approved TMS for the treatment of MDD in 2008 and OCD in 2018.
 TMS is also endorsed by The American Psychiatric Association (APA) through their care guidelines for those who have not been adequately treated by an initial course of antidepressant medication.

 How Does TMS Therapy Work?

-Through the use of a treatment coil, TMS generates highly concentrated magnetic fields that turn on and off very rapidly.
-These magnetic fields are similar to those produced by a magnetic resonance imaging (MRI) system.
-Usually, the treatment coil is applied to the left, front side of the head.
+Through the use of a specialized treatment coil, TMS generates highly concentrated magnetic fields that turn on and off very rapidly to activate the appropriate part of the brain.
+Usually, the treatment coil is applied to the left, front side of the head in the area of the brain called the Dorsolateral Pre-frontal Cortex (DLPFC).
 This part of the brain is involved in mood regulation.